Write | Inspire | Dream

 If you know, you know; and if you don’t know, I’ll share.
 For pretty much as long as I can remember, I have had issues with my knees.
 When I was younger, it started as just pain and soreness, and as the years went on and my training intensified for dance, my knees got worse.
 To put it all in a nutshell for you, over several years, I had repeatedly dislocated my kneecaps, I had torn my ACL in my right knee and completely destroyed the cartilage in that knee.
 In my Sophomore and Junior years of high school, I had minor corrective surgeries done on both knees to correct the placement of the kneecaps.
 This surgery, for the most part, helped with my left knee, but after years of walking the streets of NYC and climbing my fifth-floor walk-up several times a day, my right knee was severely damaged from the “wear-and-tear” of life and Manhattan.

-As I mentioned in my Welcome Blog and About Page, one of the main reasons I moved home after graduating was to have major corrective surgery on my knee.
+As I mentioned in my Welcome Blog, one of the main reasons I moved home after graduating was to have major corrective surgery on my knee.
 The reason for me sharing all of this with you is for me to stress the importance of taking care of your mind and body for the sake of the long term.
 Yoga is a centuries-old practiced way of meditation, stretching, exercise, and manifestation techniques.
 Practiced all over the world, yoga is a central form of communication between two minds and two bodies; whether it be between you and another person or you and the higher power you believe in.
 Yoga is a beautiful form of expression that creates a connection between you and everything that surrounds you.
 In this blog, I want to offer you knowledge on why Yoga & Meditation are practiced around the world and how they can help you live intentionally.

 Yoga in all its Forms